Charge-State Stability of Color Centers in Wide-Bandgap Semiconductors: Conclusions

-\textit{Conclusions.}---We have shown that the precise electronic structure of an ionizing-dopant species and of an ionized color center are highly relevant to the charge-state decay characteristics of the ionized color center.
+We have shown that the precise electronic structure of an ionizing-dopant species and of an ionized color center are highly relevant to the charge-state decay characteristics of the ionized color center.
 The concentrations of dopants and color centers are also integral to the elucidation of charge-transfer rates within a semiconductor sample.
 A key implication of our results is that, in order to mitigate charge-state decay for ionized color centers in semiconductors, the color center should be chosen such that its charge-transition level lies much lower in energy than the donor level of the ionizing dopant.

 R.K.D. gratefully acknowledges financial support from the Princeton Presidential Postdoctoral Research Fellowship and from the National Academies of Science, Engineering, and Medicine Ford Foundation Postdoctoral Fellowship program.
 We additionally acknowledge support by the STC Center for Integrated Quantum Materials, NSF Grant No. DMR-1231319.
 Finally, we wish to acknowledge insightful feedback from Nathalie P. de Leon and fruitful discussions with Pengning Chao.
+We also thank the referees for their many critical and helpful suggestions which have been instrumental in improving the clarity of our paper.